IBMStreams/streamsx.kafka/_docs/231-user_kafka_consumer_fetching_big_messages.md

 ## Assumptions and preconditions

 This article is written for the Kafka toolkit version 1.9.1.
 For older toolkit versions, some parts of this article do not apply.
 We assume that the Kafka broker is capable to handle big messages.
-Out of the box, the Kafka brokers can handle messages up to 1MB (a little bit less than 1MB) with the default configuration settings, tough Kafka is optimized for small messages of about 1KByte.
+Out of the box, the Kafka brokers can handle messages up to 1MB (in practice, a little bit less than 1MB) with the default configuration settings, though Kafka is optimized for small messages of about 1K in size.
 The configuration settings for the broker and topics for bigger messages are not in scope of this article.

 ## What you should know about the messages you want to consume